 Eprosartan / hydrochlorothiazide Side Effects

 Not all side effects for eprosartan / hydrochlorothiazide may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to eprosartan / hydrochlorothiazide: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking eprosartan / hydrochlorothiazide:Rare
+You should check with your doctor immediately if any of these side effects occur when taking eprosartan / hydrochlorothiazide:Rare

 - Abdominal or stomach pain